 No student of The UWI will be discriminated against based on having special needs.
 Every effort is made to facilitate requests related to mobility, general academic support and examinations accommodation.
-Sharing needs early will enable us to better serve a student as a member of the Campus Community.
-Never hesitate to contact the SLDD at any time!

 HOW DO I REGISTER AT SLDD?

 - All students accessing the services must complete the registration form - Collect a registration form from the SLDD office or download from https://sta.uwi.edu/dssd/student-life-and-development-department (SLDD website) - Complete the registration form and submit to the office or via email to sldd@sta.uwi.edu - Students with disabilities and medical conditions must submit a medical report from a qualified medical professional - Schedule an appointment to meet with the Manager or a Student Support staff member - An assessment of the student's needs will be conducted to determine the required service